php-dev-br/laravel-doc-pt-br/installation.md

 <a name="installation"></a>
 ## Installation

-> {video} Laracasts provides a [free, thorough introduction to Laravel](http://laravelfromscratch.com) for newcomers to the framework.
+> {video} Are you a visual learner?
+Laracasts provides a [free, thorough introduction to Laravel](http://laravelfromscratch.com) for newcomers to the framework.
 It's a great place to start your journey.

 <a name="server-requirements"></a>
 ### Server Requirements